-A list of relevant Internet websites is contained in Annex 1.
+A list of relevant Internet websites is contained in Annex 1 to this section.

-3.1.3.
-Examination of Criterion 1 reveals that the following issues should be taken into account in the assessment:
+- 3.1.3.
+Criterion One provides that an export licence shall be denied if approval would be inconsistent with, inter alia: - (a) the international obligations of Member States and their commitments to enforce United Nations,

-(a) the international obligations of Member States and their commitments to enforce United Nations, Organisation for Security and Cooperation in Europe and European Union arms embargoes
+Organisation for Security and Cooperation in Europe and European Union arms embargoes

 Member States should check the stated or probable destination of export and the location of end user against the embargoes enforced by UN, OSCE and EU.
-As the list of embargoed countries, non-state entities and individuals (such as terrorist groups and terrorists) is subject to regular changes, the utmost care should be given to take recent developments into account.
+As the list of embargoed countries, non-state entities and individuals (such as terrorist groups and individual terrorists) is subject to regular changes, the utmost care should be given to take recent developments into account.

 Countries, non-state entities and individuals subject to UN, OSCE and EU sanctions overlap to a large extent.
 However, the list of goods (both military and dual use) under several embargoes towards the same end-user may vary and the restrictions imposed may be either mandatory or non-mandatory.
-To assure unified EU interpretation of the scope of legally binding UN sanctions, relevant Security Council resolutions are incorporated into the EU law in the form of Council Common Position, and, where required, Council Regulation.
-Thus, in case of uncertainties concerning interpretation of mandatory UN sanctions, EU sanctions list should be consulted.
+To assure unified EU interpretation of the scope of legally binding UN sanctions, relevant Security Council resolutions are incorporated into the EU law in the form of a Council Common Position, and, where required, a Council Regulation.
+Thus, in case of uncertainties concerning interpretation of mandatory UN sanctions, EU sanctions lists should be consulted.
 As far as non-legally binding UN and OSCE sanctions are concerned, the interpretation is left to Member States.

-When forming a judgement on issuing a license, in order to avoid conflicts with its international obligations, Member States should follow the strictest restrictions that are binding or applicable to them.
+When forming a judgement on issuing a licence, in order to avoid conflict with their international obligations, Member States should follow the strictest restrictions that are binding or applicable to them.